What is a VA? What do virtual assistants do for business in 2023By Ankur Pramod

 However, businesses must be wary of those freelancing platforms that provide VA services in a manner that ends up making them waste more time searching, instead of helping them save it.

+What does a VA do?
+Pretty much anything you don’t have time for.
 Have you ever been in a situation where you missed your kid’s hockey game or a dance recital because you were either too busy handling ‘things’ or because ‘something came up’ at work?

-Saving time and decreasing your workload go hand-in-hand when it comes to outlining benefits of hiring virtual assistants.
+Saving time and decreasing your workload go hand-in-hand when it comes to outlining the benefits of hiring virtual assistants.
 Having VAs, who can handle those ‘things’ or tackle that ‘something at work,’ can help you get more time and therefore reduce your increased workload.

 The benefits of building an organic brand presence far outweigh the benefits of paid advertising.
 Not only does organic growth help reduce the financial burden on a business, but it also helps get more inbound leads, which all business owners would agree is the best form of marketing.

-Getting virtual assistants on board helps businesses focus on multiple tasks at the same time, thereby giving them the ability to focus on the important things like improving their brand equity.
+Getting virtual assistants on board helps businesses focus on multiple tasks at the same time, thereby giving them the ability to focus on important things like improving their brand equity.
 Such a practice helps them increase their organic consumer traction and scale their business.

 Access to more skills